This WordPress tutorial is an in-depth guide, covering everything you need to know about the WordPress CMS (Content Management System).

 Are you ready to become the owner and manager of your first-ever self-hosted WordPress site?

-First, you have to purchase a hosting plan and a domain name.
-We were able to negotiate a special deal ONLY for our visitors that includes:
+You have to purchase a hosting plan and a domain name where you are going to set up WordPress software.
+We were able to negotiate a special deal with the Bluehost for our visitors that includes:

 - Free domain name.